 Call 317-415-5747 for more information.

-Through the EMS Education Center, St. Vincent provides CPR/BLS community health courses facilitated by American Heart Association educators.
+Through the William K. Nasser, MD Healthcare Education and Simulation Center, St. Vincent provides CPR/BLS community health courses facilitated by American Heart Association educators.
 These CPR courses will teach you skills that could save the life of a family member, friend, or member of your community.
 Learn CPR.
 Make a difference.
 St. Vincent also provides advanced certifications and re-certifications for healthcare providers.

-William K Nassar Healthcare Education and Simulation Center
+William K. Nasser Healthcare Education and Simulation Center

 1801 W. 86th Street